Feyerabend/vm/basal0/TINY.md

 processor.
 As every computer architecture was a bit different, adjustments to each variant had to be assembled separately.
-There is an article detailing on how Microsoft BASIC works and even source code from 1978: https://www.pagetable.com/?p=774.
-Also some code can be found at: https://github.com/mist64/msbasic.
-As time progress certain companies got the source code from Microsoft directly, and adopted it to specific computers themselves.
+There is an article detailing on how Microsoft BASIC works and even source code from 1978: https://www.pagetable.com/?p=774.[^msbasic] As time progress certain companies got the source code from Microsoft directly, and adopted it to specific computers themselves.